 An important component that is overlooked is the type of blower motor used in the furnace.
 There are three options, PSC, X13, and ECM (Good, Better, Best).

-(GOOD) PSC is the motor that has been used for years, it is a standard efficiency.
+(GOOD) PSC (No longer produced as of late 2019!) is the motor that has been used for years, it is a standard efficiency.
 It does not have any power saving benefits, it's the plain old simple blower motor and operates at set speeds.
+These furnaces are not available anymore.
+They did mass produce PSC equiped furnaces prior to the phase out but the country went through the stock pretty fast.

 (BETTER) X13 is a fixed speed energy efficient motor.
 It operates at a lower power but lacks variable speed controls.
 This motor was designed to be a cross between the PSC and the ECM motor.